CentOS/centos-bootc/README.md

 ## Status

+This is an in-development project not intended for production use yet.

-This project was migrated from https://gitlab.com/centos/cloud/sagano and currently container images point to that repository.
+This project was migrated from [a gitlab repo](https://gitlab.com/centos/cloud/sagano) and currently container images point to that repository.
 Reworking the build system is in progress!

 ## Trying it out

 See [install.md](./install.md).

-## Status

-This is an in-development project not intended for production use yet.

 ## Differences from Fedora CoreOS